 This is a general overview of how the U.S. immigration process works for most people.
-Your situation may present complications or qualify for exceptions; see an experienced attorney for a full analysis.
+Your situation could present complications or qualify for exceptions; see an experienced attorney for a full analysis.

 Let's start with a bit of background on U.S. immigration law.
 Marriage to a U.S. citizen or lawful permanent resident gives foreign-born persons a direct path to U.S. immigration.
 Contrary to popular rumor, however, the foreign national does not immediately or automatically receive the right to immigrate, nor U.S. citizenship.

 If you are a U.S. citizen and already married or about to be, your new spouse becomes your "immediate relative," and may receive a green card as soon as the two of you successfully complete the application process.
 This can take a year or more.

 If you are not yet married and your fiancé is still in Vietnam, you can, if you are a U.S. citizen, petition for your fiancé(e) to enter the U.S. on a K-1 visa in order to get married in the U.S.—and then your new spouse can apply for a green card ("adjust status," using Form I-485) if desired.

 U.S. permanent residents cannot petition for fiancés.
 You would need to marry first before filing an I-130 visa petition.